 • Serial numbers of special equipment, if applicable

-Even if you take all the necessary precautions to prevent a theft, sometimes things can still go wrong.
-That’s why it’s vital that you also protect your vehicle with commercial auto insurance.
-Without the right coverage, you may have to cover all the costs if you’re a victim of theft.
+It’s also important to remember that company vehicles are also at risk of theft, and our vehicle theft prevention tips can also be applied to any commercial vehicles you or your employees use.
+That being said, even if you take all the necessary precautions, sometimes things can still go wrong.
+That’s why it’s vital that you also protect any commercial vehicles with the appropriate coverage.
+Without it, you may have to cover all the costs if you’re a victim of theft.
 To learn more, visit our commercial auto insurance page.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.